ngotu2307/Cloud-Developer-Final-Project/README.md

 Serverless project: TODO application

 This application will allow creating/removing/updating/fetching TODO items.
 Each TODO item can optionally have an attachment image.
 Each user only has access to TODO items that he/she has created.
+New feature:
+- Sort todo list by CreatedAt property with order: Asc, Desc
+- Filter items with "Done" status and "Not done"

 # How to run the application